Suggest an Edit

 What is an urgent care center?

 Urgent care centers are type of walk-in clinic open beyond typical office hours.
-Urgent care clinics offer a broader scope of services than many primary care providers.
+Urgent care clinics offer a broader scope of services compared to many primary care providers.

 Unlike emergency rooms urgent care centers are not open 24 hours a day.
 Urgent care is for injuries that are severe enough to require immediate attention, but typically not life-threatening.
 For more serious injuries or emergencies, it’s best to call 911 or head to the emergency room.